 Why Did the Cloud-based Segment Dominate in the Market in 2025?

-The cloud-based segment registered its dominance in the U.S. AI in medical scribing market in 2025 and is expected to show the fastest growth rate during the predicted time, due to its faster implementation.
+The cloud-based segment registered its dominance in the U.S. AI in medical scribing market by 72% share in 2025 and is expected to show the fastest growth rate during the predicted time, due to its faster implementation.
 It also offered automated updates and real-time speech recognition, which increased their use.
 Beyond rapid deployment, these platforms offered automated updates, real-time speech recognition, and seamless integration with Electronic Health Records (EHRs), significantly streamlining clinical workflows.

 The shift was further fueled by the high accessibility and scalability provided by major hyperscalers like AWS, Google Cloud, and Microsoft Azure, which allow healthcare providers to bypass substantial upfront investments in hardware and IT infrastructure.
 Additionally, these solutions were increasingly leveraged for remote healthcare applications and secure, interoperable data sharing across hospitals and research institutions.